Jerry Colonna (entertainer): Popular culture references

 Colonna was a popular radio and film figure at the same time that Warner Bros. cartoons hit their stride.
 Accordingly, his facial expressions and catchphrases were caricatured many times in the company's cartoons.
-Along with "Greetings, Gates!" variations and references to "Yehudi", several cartoons included variations on his oft-used observation, "Ahhhh, yes! [appropriate adjective], isn't it?!"
+Along with "Greetings, Gate!" variations and references to "Yehudi", several cartoons included variations on his oft-used observation, "Ahhhh, yes! [appropriate adjective], isn't it?!"
 Mel Blanc voiced most of Colonna's caricature appearances.